saturn77/CythonBootstrap/README.md

 # CythonBootstrap
-IPython Notebook with Cython Presentation

-In order to run this presentation, you need the latest version of IPython / Jupyter Notebook installed

-git clone git@github.com:ipython/ipython.git

 Cython -- A Transcompiler Language
 ====================================

 ## Transform Your Python !!